vzhang90/stock-analysis/README.md

 [VBA_Challenge.xlsm](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge.xlsm)

 ## Overview of VBA Challenge
 Having recently graduated with a finance degree, Steve is taking on his parents as his first clients.
-Diversification is of utmost importance in his investment model - so, he wants to analyze data of several green energy stocks in the [uploaded excel file.](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge.xlsm)
+Diversification is of utmost importance in his investment outlook - so, he wants to analyze data of several green energy stocks in the [uploaded excel file.](https://github.com/vzhang90/stock-analysis/blob/main/VBA_Challenge.xlsm)

 **Purpose of this module:** refactor different VBA macros to loop through all data one time in a single subroutine, in order to analyze the *Volume* and *Return* for each stock ticker depending on year.